sjklick/Distribution-Centre/docs/api-guide.md

 **\<host-domain\>/api/orders/place.php**

 Places an order with the distribution centre.
 Can specify whether the customer should be emailed upon order being received and/or shipped.
 Maximum of 12 items per order accepted.
+Maximum of 5 orders may be queued.
 Use request method POST.

 The body of the request must take the following format: